Licence for alterations fixed fee service

 Consider a deed of variation

 The licence is a formal consent for works to go ahead.
 However to update legal title at the Land Registry, you will need a deed of variation of the lease plan.
-We can handle this along side agreeing the licence and our fee would be an additional £600 inclusive of Land Registry fees.
+We can handle this along side agreeing the licence and our fee would be an additional £600 plus VAT (20%) and Land Registry fees of £45.